Hacker News follow up post

 The site survived this massive traffic spike without once slowing down or becoming unavailable.
 I didn’t give them any prior warning and it isn’t like I am paying out of the nose for something far heavier than I need, they do good work and are constantly keeping their server offerings fresh :-)

-Something that I had recently added to my blog was a call to action to follow me on Twitter (by the way, you should follow me on Twitter) so a nice side effect of the exposure was that I got around 25 new folk following me on Twitter.
+A nice side effect of the exposure was that I got around 25 new folk following me on Twitter.

 Other weird side effects